 A study of the selection, establishment and maintenance of various turfgrasses with emphasis on nutrient and pest management.
+Prerequisite: AGRI 03-130 or BIOL 04-112/113.
 (S, even years)

-585 Principles of Postharvest Horticulture (3 hours)
+585 Principles of Postharvest Agriculture (3 hours)

-A study of the physiological principles related to harvest packaging, transportation, marketing, quality and safety of horticultural crops.
+A study of the physical and physiological principles related to harvest packaging, transportation, marketing, quality and safety of horticultural crops.
+Prerequisites: AGRI 03-130 or BIOL 04-112/113 and AGRI 03-234.
 (F, odd years)